ryanshriver/cucumber-ruby/README.md

 Open the new `improve_response_time.goal` in your text editor and make some changes:

  - Update `Objective:` to reflect our new goal.
-How about <i>Improve our digital customer experience this year</i>.
+How about **Improve our digital customer experience this year**.
  - Let's only start with one `Outcome`, so delete from `Outcome: Increase Published Articles by 25%` to the end of the file
  - Now update your `Outcome:` keeping it short and sweet.
-Something like <i>Improve Response Time</i>
+How about **Improve Response Time**

 Now save the file and run again:

     $ mobiusloop

-This runs all the `.goal` files to `goals/` folder.
+This runs all the `.goal` files in the `goals/` folder.
 We can just run our new one with this command:

     $ mobiusloop goals/improve_response_time.goal